Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### STRPOS (Starting Position)
-- It will take the 2 arguments like (str, 'find_str') and return the position where the character start
+- This function will take the 2 arguments like (str, 'find_str') and return the position where the character start
 - Index start with 1 (not zero (0) like python)

 Example